fletchjp/MERG-Arduino-Software/TestDisplay/LiquidCrystalIO/Readme.md

  There is a limitation that only one task manager task should draw to the display.

- I am looking for an example which illustrates this point.
+ I am looking for examples which illustrates this point.

+ TaskMgrIntegration is one which shows how to build the screen updating into a task.

  The library code is at https://github.com/davetcc/LiquidCrystalIO on Github.